deggenschwiler/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

 		CAL0 - Freedom of Choice

 This layer represents the absolute fundamental principle of cryptocurrencies and their forks.
 Freedom of choice.
-People should be free to chose any cryptocurrency, or version of a cryptocurrency, that they want to, without coercion or force.
+People should be free to choose any cryptocurrency, or version of a cryptocurrency, that they want to, without coercion or force.

 Forks of CAL0 type should never happen.